Topological Properties of Neumann Domains: Geometric and Spectral properties of Neumann domains

 \subsection{On the restriction of eigenfunctions to Neumann domains}

-A fundamental feature of eigenfunctions is the fact that their restriction to any nodal domain equals the first eigenfunction of this domain.
+All Laplacian eigenfunctions have the following fundamental property - their restriction to any nodal domain equals the first eigenfunction of this domain.
 This has been used already in Pleijel's asymptotic result for the nodal count \cite{Pleijel56}.
 It is therefore natural to ask whether a similar statement holds for Neumann domains.
 The restriction of an eigenfunction to one of its Neumann domains corresponds to an eigenfunction with Neumann boundary conditions on that domain.
-Due to section \eqref{enu:thm-sec-2} of theorem \ref{thm-1} the restriction of the eigenfunction to a Neumann domain $\Omega$ cannot correspond to constant eigenfunctions.
-In addition, sections \eqref{enu:thm-sec-1}, \eqref{enu:thm-sec-2}, \eqref{enu:thm1-simply-connected} and \eqref{enu:thm-sec-7} suggest that the restriction of an eigenfunction to one of its Neumann domains cannot have too rich a structure.
-This might lead one to conjecture for example that there exists a positive $k$ such that for every Neumann domain $\Omega$, the restricted eigenfunction, $\left.f\right|_{\Omega}$, is at most the $k$-th eigenfunction (of the restricted eigenproblem).
-Indeed, in \cite{Zel_sdg13} Zelditch conjectures ``possibly it is 'often' the first non-constant Neumann eigenfunction''. \\ However, we provide here a counterexample, showing that the position of the `global' eigenvalue in the spectrum of a single Neumann domain is not always (i.e., for all manifolds) bounded from above.\\ For a domain $\Omega$ and an eigenvalue $\la$ in the spectrum of the Laplacian on $\Omega$ with Neumann boundary conditions, let the position of $\la$ in the spectrum be denoted by $\mathrm{pos}(\la,\Omega)$ (we use here the convention $\textrm{pos}\left(0,\Omega\right)=0$).
-Let $f$ be an eigenfunction on the manifold, $M$, with eigenvalue $\la$, then we define
+See also the discussion preceding proposition \ref{prop:unbounded_spectral_position}.
+However, we provide here a counter-example, showing that the position of the `global' eigenvalue in the spectrum of a single Neumann domain is not always (i.e. for all manifolds) bounded from above.
+We remark that the counter-example does not rule out that there are specific classes of manifolds or domains $M$ for which there is an upper bound.\\